 And so that's what this On-Premise/Cloud hybrid is, is that we can have Clarity Connect behind that firewall.
 And I would say most manufacturing, most distribution, most companies that have been around for 20 or 30 years, that's 90% of the time what their environment is because they've got a significant investment in that On-Premise line of business application that they've been using forever, Enterprise QuickBooks, JD Edwards, HP Financials, all of those are typically still running On-Prem and have for 20 years.
 Whenever we have to integrate with these online portals, that's where these On-Premise to cloud hybrid integrations occur.

 CHRIS: That's right.
 And just the few points on that.
 You were talking about the security side of things.
 Those are just some examples with some of the protocols that we use to lock them down.
 A couple of other things that we see quite often, and this can be pure SaaS, this can be a hybrid or a full On-Prem, but we do a lot of Point-to-Point VPN.
-And this can be in a SaaS environment where we can have two SaaS systems connecting over Point-to-Point, depending on what they support.
+And this can be SaaS eCommerce solutions where we can have two SaaS systems connecting over Point-to-Point, depending on what they support.
 And so ultimately, the main thing is that whenever we're integrating the data and we're dealing with the example that you gave, Ron, was a great example.
 Maybe it's sensitive medical data that we want to be really careful with, well, in that particular situation, having Point-to-Point VPN plus all the other protocols that you mentioned, it just helps everyone sleep well at night, doesn't it?

 RON: The security is a big one.
 Let's jump in then and let's talk about how we get started on these things.
 I mean, because I'm upfront the sales side of it.
 A client comes in, I tell them we can do it and then off they go and I hand it off to the team.
 How does the team get started?